grassroot-software/javascript-exercises/README.md

 # JavaScript Exercises

-These JavaScript exercises are intended to complement the JavaScript content on The Odin Project (TOP).
+These JavaScript exercises are intended to complement the JavaScript content on Grassroot Project  .
 They should only be done when instructed during the course of the curriculum.

 **Note:** The `generator-exercise` file is not actually an exercise; it is a script that generates exercises.
 It was created to help efficiently write these exercises.

 ## Contributing

-If you have a suggestion to improve an exercise, an idea for a new exercise, or notice an issue with an exercise, please feel free to open an issue after thoroughly reading our [contributing guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md) in our main TOP repo.
+If you have a suggestion to improve an exercise, an idea for a new exercise, or notice an issue with an exercise, please feel free to open an issue after thoroughly reading our [contributing guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md) in our main Grassroot repo.

 ## How To Use These Exercises